erikallin/cucitrace/rejsekort/Task 4/Task 4.1.0.md

 Question Task 4.1.0:
 --------------------

-Carla wants to purchase a travel card.
-She goes to a kiosk at Norreport St and provides her userID and credit card
+James manages the Travel card system and he wants to see the report of the number of travel cards being checked-in and checked out at all stations.

--> What are the criteria to create a new travel card?
+-> What is the name of the report that the travel card system generates?

 -> Once you have the answer please open "Task 4.1.1.md"